paolo-27/1stPersonalProject/README.md

-Thanks for sharing the code!
-Here's a professional and clear `README.md` file for your GitHub project:

----

 # Debt Management System

 A console-based C++ application that allows users to manage personal lending records.
 The system supports account registration, debt tracking, and data persistence through file handling.